-In 2018, Department of Energy passed a Federal Tax Incentive for geothermal ground source heat pumps.
+In 2018, Department of Energy passed a Federal Tax Incentive for geothermal ground source heat pumps called the Investment Tax Credit (ITC).
 In the form of personal tax credits, these incentives save Dandelion customers thousands of dollars.

 As a New York State homeowner, you qualify for the New York State Energy Research and Development Authority (NYSERDA) New York State Clean Heat Program.
 The State of New York and the 6 electric utilities that serve New York State have allocated substantial funding for ground source heat pump installations.
 Dandelion is an approved Participating Contractor in the program.